-- 2. The Norman French ruling class used
+2. The Norman French ruling class used .....

+A French or Latin

+C English or French

-- A French or Latin B Latin or English
+B Latin or English

-- C English or French D French or English
+D French or English

-3. The West Saxon written standard was replaced by
+3. The West Saxon written standard was replaced by ....

+A Latin and English texts

 B French and Latin texts

-C French and English texts D English and French texts
+C French and English texts

+D English and French texts

-- 4. Due to the absence of a written standard for English, this literature is highly
+4. Due to the absence of a written standard for English, this literature is highly ....

-- B conventional A hypothetical

-- C traditional D dialectal
+A hypothetical B conventional C traditional D dialectal